Five Ridiculous Laws Pertaining To Cannabis

 Marijuana is illegal in Texas but still taxable.

-The idea here is to “tax” any person found in possession of marijuana, unless they have already purchased a tax stamp.
+The idea here is to “tax” any person found in possession of marijuana.
+If they have already purchased a tax stamp.
 Since marijuana is still illegal, the only way to get the stamp is to already be in possession of the substance.
-The logic here in non-existent, but if you are caught with marijuana, the state of Texas will fine you for possession as well as not having the tax stamp.
 The government found this to be unconstitutional on a federal level yet it remains in effect to this day in Texas.
 The fact is, they are double tapping you with fines and nothing is being done about it.

 Get caught in Oklahoma with any amount, go to jail for a year.